 Phase III (July 2017-February 2018).
 Phase III sought input to define and measure success for each result area for the eligible populations of a potentially renewed VSHSL.
 Input helped to frame and focus preparation of the Council-required plans.
 This phase included in-person community meetings, focus groups and two online surveys.
 Both the transition and governance plans were informed by input received from the community before the November 2017 election.
 Following the election, a final round of feedback sessions served to review and critique key concepts in the draft implementation plan before its transmittal to the County Council.
 Community feedback informed decisions on focus investments, performance management indicators and goals for levy outcomes.

 Phase IV (April-December 2018).
-The final phase of community engagement during the renewal planning process will receive community input in the design of Requests for Proposal (RFPs) for 2019-2023 VSHSL funds.
+The final phase of community engagement during the renewal planning process will receive community input in the design of RFPs for 2019-2023 VSHSL funds.
 VSHSL staff will engage residents, service providers, boards and organizations to provide updates on the implementation process and collect best practices for developing an equitable RFP process.
-This engagement process will occur throughout the County Council’s consideration of the VSHSL Implementation Plan.
+This engagement process will occur throughout the County Council’s consideration of this plan.
 Input received will be incorporated before the 2019 RFPs are published and will inform the standards and criteria through which RFPs are reviewed and selected.

 Phase V (2019 – 2023).
 This phase of community partnership will begin after completion of RFPs.
 This final phase will involve continuous improvement, outreach and communication with communities throughout King County.
 This phase will strengthen relationships in the community, inform reporting processes and influence future communication methods.
 The annual reports will serve as tools to inform the community and provide regular feedback on VSHSL services.
-VSHSL contractors, providers and clients will be essential to the ongoing development of performance measures, contract language, progress tracking and building awareness of VSHSL investments.
+VSHSL contractors, service providers and clients will be essential to the ongoing development of performance measures, contract language, progress tracking and building awareness of VSHSL investments.

 Combined Findings from Community Engagements